Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 1. Download GitKraken https://www.gitkraken.com/ and log in with your GitHub account.

-2. Clone the Imperial-Visualizations repo by going to File -> Clone Repo -> Clone -> GitHub.com -> %owner username%/Imperial-Visualizations.
-Select a folder to clone to and press "Clone the repo!" (in this example I used a "UROP/Imperial Visualizations" folder which now contains a "GitHub-Tutorial" folder - the repo.)
+2. Clone the Imperial-Visualizations repo by going to *File -> Clone Repo -> Clone -> GitHub.com -> %owner username%/Imperial-Visualizations*.
+Select a folder to clone to and press *Clone the repo!* (in this example I used a *UROP/Imperial Visualizations* folder which now contains a *GitKraken-Tutorial* folder - the repo.)

  ![alt: clone-repo](images/gitkraken_2_clonerepo.gif)

 3. You are now ready to use GitKraken to contribute to the Imperial-Visualizations repo.
-Although you can simply read the rest of the tutorial, it is recommended to create a test repo and repeat the step 2 (above) for this new repo before continuing.
-You should first use this test repo to make sure that you understand the git features below.
+Although you can simply read the rest of the tutorial, it is recommended to create a test repo and repeat the step 2 (above) to clone this new repo before continuing.
+You should use this test repo to test, break, and mess around with git to make sure that you understand the features outlined below.

    --create test repo--

 ## The Basics

 This is the most important part of the whole tutorial.
-The content covered above is fairly straightforwards, but it is essential that you understand this section in order to make sure that your time spent using git to work collaboratively on this project goes as smoothly as possible.
+The content covered above is fairly straightforwards, but it is essential that you understand this section (hopefully by working through it using a test repo) in order to make sure that your time spent using git to work collaboratively on this project goes as smoothly as possible.

 ### Committing, Pushing, and Pulling